mmhshayer/sanuker-galacticui/README.md

 ### Search Mechanism: Input with Debounce

 The decision to use a simple input mechanism with a debounce feature for character search was driven by a desire to provide a modern and intuitive user experience.
 This approach eliminates the need for a traditional form submission and makes the application more responsive by fetching results as the user types.
 This design choice not only improves usability but also aligns well with the application's dynamic nature.

+#### Search Mechanism Enhancement

+The search functionality has been enhanced to also include characters from an `extra_character.json` file.
+When a user searches for a character by name, the system now fetches characters from both the SWAPI API and the `extra_character.json` file.
+It then filters and combines the results, providing a unified search experience.

 ### Data Fetching: Promise.All